 Lodging and Restaurant Elements.
-The Lodging Element is housed in two separate linear structures forming an East and West Wing.
-Efficiency, function and serviceability drive this regime.
+The lodging element is housed in four separate structures forming east and west wings.
+Corporate room design, efficiency, function and serviceability drive this regime.
 A basement houses utility, housekeeping and exercise/spa facilities.
 The motif is one of a contemporary rendition of traditional forms, massing, details, colors and materials.
 The Lobby is detached from the Lodging Units and adjacent to the Restaurant/Bar.
-Both have low-pitched roofs to recall the simple pioneer shelters of a century ago.
+Both have low-pitched roofs to recall simple pioneer shelters of a century ago.
 A basement houses a Meeting Facility.
-A Café and Coffee Shop are located in the Lobby space.
+A café and sidewalk bistro are located in the lobby space and are proposed as public and private uses.
 The Lobby and Restaurant are dynamic spaces designed to reflect the early Sedona Lodge era with friendly accommodating features rendered in a modern way.
 They open up to landscaped casual dining and passive terraces.
 A consistent theme throughout the project is one of a vernacular flavor yet contemporary style (see the Lodging and Restaurant floor plans and elevations).

-By virtue of its economy, efficiency and function the Lodging Element Units are aligned with a central corridor and common plumbing/mechanical walls.
+By virtue of its economy, efficiency and function, the Lodging Element Units are aligned with a central corridor and common plumbing/mechanical walls.
 In an attempt to mitigate perceived building mass and visual scale, a careful analysis of the room-end elevations has been undertaken with the express purpose of creating a varying composition of walls, windows, doors, balconies, roof structures, parapets, colors and shading elements.
-In plan, end walls of units offset in pairs to create occasional returns of elevation elements forming shadows and a more pronounced 3rd dimension.
+In plan, end walls of units are off-set in pairs to create occasional returns of elevation elements forming shadows and a more pronounced 3rd dimension.
 Intermediate stairwell structures are open-air and form a separation of building masses with the intent of further diminishing the scale.

-Retail/Multi-Family Dwelling Units.
-The Retail building contains 'shell' commercial spaces on the ground floor and Multi-Family Dwelling Units on the upper level.
-The building design is driven by market-sized leasable spaces that are consistent in area and rectangular in plan.
+Retail/Public Plaza.
+The Retail Element contains 8,500 square feet of 'shell' commercial spaces on the ground floor and is partially 2-stories in height.
+The Monument Sign and Public Plaza are integral parts of the Retail Element.
+The building design is driven by smaller 'Village'-sized leasable spaces that are 800 to 1,500 square feet in size.
+A 600 square foot traditional-style space will be provided for localized historic display.
 The perimeter walls are broken up with a series of recessed windows framing Red rock vistas and allowing natural light into the spaces.
 Balconies and shade structures form smaller perceived masses of walls.
 Low walls create a site integration with landscaping.
 The motif is contemporary yet recalls Sedona vernacular in materials and colors.
-Steel framing and overhead shad structures provide filtered shade and cooling.
+Steel framing and overhead shade structures provide filtered shade and cooling.
+Six mature trees have been preserved in this area providing instant shade.